Doctor Who missing episodes: Motion restoration

 In its original form, the videotape used to record Doctor Who captures images at 50 interlaced fields per second, resulting in a smooth, "live" feel to motion.
 To transfer the episodes to film, the film camera is timed to combine two video fields in each frame, converting 50 fields to 25 frames per second; on playback, the omission of in-between images results in a choppier "film" style motion.
 To recreate the original "live" video feel, early telerecorded episodes are processed through a digital tool known as VidFIRE, which approximates the missing motion between film frames.

 In addition to the telerecorded material, some early 1970s material survives only, or in colour only, on NTSC videotapes produced for North American transmission (e.g., TV Ontario and CKVU in Vancouver).
 NTSC runs at a different frame rate from PAL video, and has a different number of scan lines.
 The conversion process used in the 1970s was primitive by modern standards, resulting in a noticeable amount of picture and motion loss.
+Some of them survive only in off-air consumer recordings of the NTSC videotapes, thus at a second generation removed from the original PAL.

 Converting the NTSC tapes back to PAL (Double Conversion) introduces more artefacts, creating a blurry picture and juddering motion.
 To rectify the problem, in 2005 a new Reverse Standards Conversion process, which attempts to unpick the original video conversion, was introduced for the DVD release of The Claws of Axos.

 Colour restoration

 Several early 1970s colour serials, starring Jon Pertwee, were retained only as black-and-white film prints.
 In addition to the motion issue shared by all telerecorded episodes, for years the loss of colour presented a major challenge for restoration.

-Some of the telerecorded Pertwee episodes also survive on NTSC colour videotapes, recorded over-air on consumer hardware.
+Some of the telerecorded Pertwee episodes also survive on NTSC colour Betamax videotapes, recorded over-air on consumer hardware.
 In the early 1990s, an early form of the Doctor Who Restoration Team attempted to pair the low-resolution colour signal from these sources with the high-resolution black-and-white signal from the black-and-white film recordings.
 In this way, several Jon Pertwee stories were returned to a rough form of colour: Doctor Who and the Silurians, Terror of the Autons, and The Dæmons.
 Off-air NTSC colour tapes were also recovered for all of The Ambassadors of Death, but were considered of too poor a quality to permit more than a partial restoration.
+Off-air NTSC colour tapes of The Mind of Evil were unfortunately recorded over before its value was realised, and only a small portion of Episode 6 remained in colour.